seninds/yeti/README.md

-Yeti: C++ lightweight threadsafe logging system
+Yeti: C++ lightweight threadsafe logging
 ===================================

-__Yeti__ is lightweight threadsafe logging system, which is running in separate thread, so it can't slow your application.
+__Yeti__ is lightweight threadsafe logging, which is running in separate thread, so it can't slow your application.

 It has 6 logging levels: